learn-co-curriculum/uci-mod-3-refactoring-with-the-master-lab/README.md

 ## Conclusion

 Refactoring is the process of making code correct and easy to maintain.
-For many this would be the definition of "good code."
-With additional study you can learn the refactorings that Fowler and others have researched.
+For many, this would be the definition of "good code."
+With additional study, you can learn the refactorings that Fowler and others have researched.
 These are tested solutions for untangling complex code.

 ## Resources